Developing Breaststroke Hip & Leg Flexibility

 Good hip and leg flexibility can provide many benefits to the breaststroke swimmer.

-In this article, we will provide advice, exercises, hacks and tips on developing and maintaining breaststroke hip & leg flexibility.
+This article will provide advice, exercises, hacks and tips on developing and maintaining breaststroke hip & leg flexibility.

 The benefits of developing breaststroke hip & leg flexibility